It has been saluted as a major development in the battle against fraud in financial services.

 But while blockchain may be offering a future of greater speed, efficiency, transparency and – perhaps most crucially – security, it must not be viewed as something that gives financial services invincibility against fraud.

 Now, as ever, companies and individuals need to be examining every aspect of their working practices to see how to prevent fraud.
 Blockchain may prevent or deter some of those looking to commit fraud.
 It will surely be of huge value to those in financial services.
 But it is not capable of eradicating all risk of fraud.

-Research conducted for PWC earlier this year indicated that half of all UK companies may have been affected by fraud or other economic crime in the past two years.
+Research conducted for PWC in 2018 indicated that half of all UK companies may have been affected by fraud or other economic crime in the past two years.
 What was equally striking was that only half of the firms questioned had carried out a fraud risk assessment in those two years.
 When this is considered, the argument that blockchain will be a cure-all for fraud seems unrealistic.

 Blockchain may be an asset in tackling fraud.
 But all businesses must put the emphasis on proper preventative measures if they are serious about removing the risk of fraud.

 This involves a thorough, ongoing assessment of the potential for fraud being committed by staff, third parties, intermediaries, customers and trading partners – in short, anyone with a connection to the business or knowledge of its workings.